-Caitlyn LOVED Camp Carnival, now Camp Ocean on certain ships.
-She begged to go everyday.
-Also, every time she was checked out to eat or do another activity she couldn’t wait to go back.
+I LOVED Camp Carnival, now Camp Ocean on certain ships.
+I begged my mom to go everyday.
+Also, every time she checked me out out to eat or do another activity I couldn't wait to go back.

 For the older crowd there is Circle C for 12-14 yr olds and Club O2 for 15-17yr olds.
 Chase also LOVED Circle C. He made friends, played video games, and did other activities such as learning some card games, dance parties, and water slide races.

 Mom liked the kid's clubs on Carnival for selfish reasons.
 She got to do her thing while we were entertained.
 However, going in she was worried about entertaining two kids on the ship during sea days.
 Camp Carnival and Circle C did the entertaining and created the fun!

 Food On Our Carnival Cruise